Ashwinreddy611/GameChat/README.md

 b) I should be able to search for specific games using a search bar feature as well as have the option to view all games by genre

-c) I should be able to see the views of other users who use the site on a games via a comment section style feature.
+c) I should be able to see the posts of other users with a feature to identify these users.

 d) I should be able to register an account where I can interact with the sites community via the comment sections of games as well as be able to create a wishlist for all the games I am interested in purchasing in the future.